guimartinsalmeida/rock-paper-scissors/README.md

 - clone the repository

-- run `pnpm i` to install all de dependencies
+- run `pnpm i` to install all the dependencies

 - run `pnpm run dev` to run the project